 Take a look at the most quirky roadside attractions across Canada!

 4. Neil Young – After the Gold Rush (1970)

-Is it odd that the Godfather of Grunge’s best album is an 11-song collection of simple folk?
-When dealing with someone as experimental as Neil Young, not at all.
+Is it odd that the Godfather of Grunge’s best album is an 11-song collection of stripped-down folk?
 After the Gold Rush finds the Canadian rock icon at the peak of his lyrical and musical powers, able to churn out grand visions like the title track, instant classics like “Only Love Can Break Your Heart” and droll sing-alongs like “Til the Morning Comes” with ease.
 If a feeling of familiarity pervades the album, it’s probably because bands have been ripping these songs off since at least 1971.
-The mythic quality of After of the Gold Rush is often imitated, but never replicated.
+After of the Gold Rush is often imitated, but never replicated.

 Essential songs: “After the Gold Rush,” “Southern Man” and “Don’t Let It Bring You Down”